-Early Monday morning, a drone crashed on the White House grounds.
+Good Question: Where Can You Fly A Drone?Early Monday morning, a drone crashed on the White House grounds.
 On Tuesday, we learned that a government worker has been operating the drone.
 He told investigators that he had been drinking before he lost control of the device.
 The incident raises questions about drone guidelines and regulations.

 Good Question: Could Drone Delivery Really Take Off?On CBS’ 60 Minutes, Amazon CEO Jeff Bezos announced a plan to deliver packages within 30 minutes by unmanned aerial vehicles, or drones.
 Amazon's "Prime Air' service could be used for packages which weigh less than five pounds, and can only be sent to destinations that are within 10 miles of an Amazon distribution center.
 Bezos said he hopes the service could be ready in four years.
 "I know this looks like science fiction," Bezos said.
 "It's not."
 So, how realistic is this idea?

 Camp Ripley Airs Out New $1M Surveillance DronesMinnesota National Guard Sgt.
 Charles Freese is looking at a simulation of a map of Baghdad on a computer screen in a brand-new building in Minnesota.
 “Our mission here is just to fly along the route," he said.
 "We’re looking for anything that looks suspicious.
 We’ve been tasked to basically make sure there aren’t any IEDs or unfriendly troops in the area.”